headerheader

 Language Courses: from free to professional high cost courses

-While you don’t have to be fluent in German (or speak German at all for that matter) to study and live in Germany, once you arrive you may be eager to get to know the local language.
-As a student, you have many options to take German language courses.
-Below are a few options which most students have for learning German:
+You don't need to be fluent in German (or even speak German) to study and live in Germany, but once you've arrived you may want to learn the language.
+As a student, you have many opportunities to take German language courses.
+Below are some of the options most students have for learning German:

 1